grandstaish/paperparcel/README.md

 PaperParcel currently (this will improve once [this kapt bug](https://youtrack.jetbrains.com/issue/KT-9609) is fixed), relies on a specific format for bean objects:

-- Constructor arguments must be in the same order as member variables (this excludes statics and transient varaibles) and the constructor must be public.
+- Constructor must have public or default visibility
+- Member variable names must equal constructor parameter names (ordering does not matter)
+- The number of member variables should equal the number of arguments in the primary constructor.
+Static and transient members are ignored.
 - For each member variable, either the member must be public or it's accessor method must be named `x()`, `isX()`, `getX()`,  where `x` is the member variable's name.
 Alternatively, the member variable can be annotated with `@AccessorName` to specify what the actual accessor name is.
 The accessor method must have no parameters.

 E.g.: